dsvid/cloudformation-threagile-bridge/README.md

 This could be done either on the local command line before a commit, or in a pipeline.

+This tool can be run in a fully automated pipeline, but as this tool is still fairly new, it may be preferable to run this locally and check/refine its output manually afterward.

 ## Can I add new rules/heuristics

 Yes!
 AWS has a lot of tools available, and we will likely not be able to capture them all in this tool even as the tool matures (AWS keep adding more stuff!).